clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 2. All Certificates (_AIACrawler.html_)

-The all-inclusive file, _AIACrawler.html_, lists the CA certificates (divided into 4 sections) found according to the search methods described below.
+The all-inclusive file in 4 sections, _AIACrawler.html_, lists all CA certificates found, according to the search methods described below:

-The file's 4 sections are:

 * **Certificates Found with Validated AIA Chains to COMMON Policy &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.

 * **Certificates Found with Validated Chains to COMMON Policy, Not Found through AIA &mdash;** All certificates with validated paths to COMMON and the certificate policies to which they validate.
-(These certificates are found by using Java Development Kit [JDK] Public Key Infrastructure for X.509 Certificates [PKIX].)  <!--Why is the JDX PKIX method used in addition to AIA and SIA extensions?
+(These certificates are found through using Java Development Kit [JDK] Public Key Infrastructure for X.509 Certificates [PKIX].)  <!--Why is the JDX PKIX method used in addition to AIA and SIA extensions?
 Does it find certificates that wouldn't otherwise be found for some reason?-->

 * **Certificates Found with NO Validated Chains to COMMON Policy &mdash;** All certificates with **NO** validated path to COMMON.
-Only the certificate information is listed.
-(These certificates are found through AIA and SIA extensions.
-They tend to be cross-certificates issued to FPKI CAs<!--CAs?--> that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.)
+(These certificates are found through using AIA and SIA extensions.)
+This file lists only the certificate information.
+(These tend to be cross-certificates issued to FPKI CAs<!--CAs?--> that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.)

-* **All Certificates &mdash;** All certificates, whether or not they have a validated path to COMMON.
+* **All Certificates &mdash;** All certificates, whether or not they have a validated path to COMMON. <!--How are these found--AIA and SIA extensions or other method?-->

 * Click on any certificate hyperlink in the file to see its detailed information and validation status.
 For example: